How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

 – 12.20pm

-Police announce a reward of up to £20,000 is on offer to anyone who can provide information leading to Ezedi’s arrest.
+Police say a reward of up to £20,000 is on offer to anyone who can provide information leading to Ezedi’s arrest.

 Detectives also confirm analysis of the substance shows it is a “very strong concentrated corrosive substance”, either liquid sodium hydroxide or liquid sodium carbonate.